temporalio/cli/temporalcli/commandsmd/commands.md

 * `--run-timeout` (duration) -
   Fail a Workflow Run if it takes longer than `DURATION`.
 * `--execution-timeout` (duration) -
-  Fail a WorkflowExecution if it takes longer than `DURATION`, including retries and ContinueAsNew tasks.
+  Fail a WorkflowExecution if it takes longer than `DURATION`.
+  This time-out includes retries and ContinueAsNew tasks.
 * `--task-timeout` (duration) -
   Fail a Workflow Task if it takes longer than `DURATION`.
-(Start-to-close timeout for a Workflow Task.)
+  This is the Start-to-close timeout for a Workflow Task.
   Default: 10s.
 * `--search-attribute` (string[]) -
-  Passes Search Attribute in "KEY='VALUE'" format.
+  Search Attribute in "KEY='VALUE'" format.
   KEY is a string, VALUE is JSON.
 * `--memo` (string[]) -
-  Passes Memo in 'KEY="VALUE"' format.
+  Memo in 'KEY="VALUE"' format.
   KEY is a string, VALUE is JSON.

 #### Options set for workflow start:

 * `--cron` (string) -
   Cron schedule for the Workflow.
-Deprecated - use schedules instead.
+  Deprecated.
+  Use Schedules instead.
 * `--fail-existing` (bool) -
   Fail if the Workflow already exists.
 * `--start-delay` (duration) -
-  Wait before starting the Workflow.
-Can't be used with a cron schedule.
-If the Workflow receives a signal or update before the delay has elapsed, it will start immediately.
+  Delay before starting the Workflow Execution.
+  Can't be used with cron schedules.
+  If the Workflow receives a signal or update prior to this time, the Workflow Execution starts immediately.
 * `--id-reuse-policy` (string) -
-  Allow the same Workflow ID to be used in a new Workflow Execution.
-Options:
+  Re-use policy for the Workflow ID in new Workflow Executions.
-  AllowDuplicate, AllowDuplicateFailedOnly, RejectDuplicate, TerminateIfRunning.
+  Options: AllowDuplicate, AllowDuplicateFailedOnly, RejectDuplicate, TerminateIfRunning.

 #### Options set for payload input:

 * `--input`, `-i` (string[]) -
-  Input value (default JSON unless --input-meta is non-JSON encoding).
-Can be passed multiple times for multiple arguments.
+  Input value.
+  Use JSON content or set --input-meta to override.
   Can't be combined with --input-file.
   Can be passed multiple times.
 * `--input-file` (string[]) -
-  Read `PATH` as the input value (JSON by default unless --input-meta is non-JSON encoding).
-Can be passed multiple times for multiple arguments.
+  A path or paths for input file(s).
+  Use JSON content or set --input-meta to override.
   Can't be combined with --input.
-  Can be passed multiple times.
+  Can be passed multiple times to concatenate the file contents.
 * `--input-meta` (string[]) -
-  Metadata for the input payload, specified as a "KEY=VALUE" pair.
-If KEY is "encoding", overrides the default of "json/plain".
-Pass multiple --input-meta options to set multiple pairs.
+  Input payload metadata as a "KEY=VALUE" pair.
+  When the KEY is "encoding", this overrides the default ("json/plain").
   Can be passed multiple times.
 * `--input-base64` (bool) -
   Assume inputs are base64-encoded and attempt to decode them.

-### temporal workflow terminate: Terminate a Workflow Execution
+### temporal workflow terminate: Terminate a Workflow Executionwefwef

 The `temporal workflow terminate` command is used to terminate a [Workflow Execution](/workflows#workflow-execution).
 Canceling a running Workflow Execution records a